franchsli/whatsapp_clone_django/README.md

 ## ANOTHER THINGS TO DO

-- **FIX** When a user archives a chat, the chat will be  archived from all the users in the chat.
-- Make it so it stores in a 'list' the users who archived the chat: if both of them archived it, none should get a notification, if only one of the archived it, the one who doesn't archived it should still see the notifications from the chat.
-    Try to use conditions on the htmx.ajax that updates the chats.
 - Create the search message logic (You can use FILTER ELEMENTS WITH `SHOW ...
 WHEN` from Hyperscript).
 - Add read and unread logic (you can implement it that any message (in the viewport makes a PATCH request to update the 'read' field in the message model from False to True [This makes the user needs to scroll down or up